Omotoye/rt2_assignment1/README.md

 ```

 # New Package Version Release
-The next iteration of this project can be found in [Second Assignment of the Reasearch Track 2 course](https://github.com/Omotoye/rt2_assignment1).
-This package is built from the **action** branch of this repository. it includes a **Jupyter Notebook** notebook that the user can use for the **control** *of the robot and the* **visualization** *of the state of the robot.* It features things like buttons for starting and stopping the robot, control pad for directly moving the robot and a number of plots for visualizing the state of the robot.
+The next iteration of this project can be found in [Second Assignment of the Research Track 2 course](https://github.com/Omotoye/rt2_assignment1).
+This package is built from the **action** branch of this repository. it includes a **Jupyter Notebook** notebook that the user can use for the **control** *of the robot and the* **visualization** *of the state of the robot.* It features things like buttons for starting and stopping the robot, a control pad for directly moving the robot, and several plots for visualizing the state of the robot.
 The picture below is attached to give a preview of what to expect from the package.

 <div align="center">
 <img src="images/stop.PNG" title="Start/Stop Control" alt="Start/Stop Control" >